List of websites founded before 1995: Chabad.org

-Peter Flynn from University College Cork (UCC) saw Tim Berners-Lee demonstrating the Web at a RARE WG3 meeting.
-He tasked Berners-Lee with installing software at UCC for the CURIA project, now known as Corpus of Electronic Texts.

 Doctor Fun

 Doctor Fun was one of the first webcomics.
 The National Center for Supercomputing Applications called it "a major breakthrough for the Web".
 It laid the foundation for today's webcomics.

 Électricité de France

 Électricité de France, the French utility company, had one of the first industrial websites in Europe.
 It started as the website of the company's research and development division (R&D) and was implemented by engineers Sylvain Langlois, Emmanuel Poiret, and Daniel Glazman.
 They did not have approval for the site and had to restart the server by connecting to RENATER through a 155Mb link, every time IT shut it down.
 Electricité de France's R&D later submitted patches to CERN httpd and was active in Web standardization.

 Global Network Navigator

 Created by O'Reilly Media, Global Network Navigator is an example of an early web directory and is one of the Web's first commercial sites.
 It was hosted at Bolt Beranek and Newman and was launched in October 1993.